Hirak-abc/CodeAira/README.md

 ## 🎯 Objective

-The goal of CodeArena is to provide a **fair and controlled environment for coding assessments** where users cannot simply rely on external resources or copy-paste solutions.
+The goal of CodeAira is to provide a **fair and controlled environment for coding assessments** where users cannot simply rely on external resources or copy-paste solutions.

 The platform focuses not only on whether a user gets the correct answer, but also on **how they approach and complete coding problems under assessment conditions**.